Jeyssiva/autoCompleteTextbox/README.md

+# Description - Locate the places using AutoComplete and show it them map

+Middleware - Redux Saga
+Component - React hooks and higher order components EcmaScript - ES6.
+Architecture - Redux.

-**Note: FYI, React-map-gl expects the valid access token and If get the token from Mapbox account, then the account requests the billing information.
-So, I am using token from public dataset from OpenStreetMap (OSM).So, the marker is not pinned properly due to public token**
+**Note: FYI, React-map-gl expects the valid access token and it is not working properly without valid token, so i have applied mapbox-gl and If get the token from Mapbox account, the account requests the billing information.
+So, I am used the token from public dataset from OpenStreetMap (OSM).So, the marker is not pinned the location properly due to public token.Kindly note it.**

 ### `npm start`